Texas Trade Days, formerly The Gypsy Rose Market, is already creating history in the Greater Houston/Galveston area’s pop-up market scene!

 (Photo Credit: Galveston County Daily News)

 Since our first market in May 2017, we have been able to help our community in so many ways.
-Our business structure, philosophy and philanthropy has proven to be what our community desired and we have only just begun to take steps towards our mission.
+Our business structure, philosophy and philanthropy has proven to be what our community desired.
+We have only begun to take steps towards our mission, but if we’re all ready making history, who knows what the future holds!

 We have continued to break personal records in the beginning of 2018.
 By April and upon its 1st anniversary, we expanded to 5 different venues, including 2 fairgrounds with over 60 vendor registered events!